-The stone of the pharaohs to the present day...
+The stone of the pharaohs in present day ...

 Turquoise is a hydrated copper aluminum phosphate.

 Its color can vary from sky blue to green.
-The most popular turquoises are those of azure blue color, with the least possible black veins (due to copper).
+The most popular turquoises are those of an azure blue color, with the least black veins possible (due to copper).

 Turquoise can alter with time and oxidation, they change color and become darker and greener.
 We then speak of dead or extinct turquoises.

 Ring, Turquoise, Sapphires, Diamonds, Boucheron, Circa 1980

 AN HISTORY THAT GOES BACK TO ANTIQUITY

 During the Egyptian civilization, it adorned, with lapis lazuli and carnelian, the crowns and pectorals of the pharaohs.
 In Persia it was used as currency and for Aztecs it represented a piece of sky fallen on Earth.
 Turquoise was imported in France during the Crusades.